archiverjs/node-archiver/README.md

 You can register additional formats with `registerFormat`.

 You can check if format already exists before to register a new one with `isRegisteredFormat`.

-_Formats will be changing in the future to implement a middleware approach._